CMSGT (RET) USAF JOHN R. “DOC” MCCAUSLIN

 SENATE AND HOUSE COMMITTEES

-Senator Murray and Congressman Miller, Congratulations on your selections to chair the Veterans Affairs Committees, on behalf of the 110,000 members of the Air Force Sergeants Association, thank you for this opportunity to offer the views of our members on the FY 2012 priorities.
+Chairman Murray and Miller, on behalf of the 110,000 members of the Air Force Sergeants Association, I thank you for this opportunity to offer the views of our members on the FY 2013 priorities for the Second Session of the 112th Congress.
 This hearing will address issues critical to those serving and who have served our nation.

-AFSA represents active duty, guard, reserve, retired, and veteran enlisted Air Force members and their families, and this year marks our 50th Anniversary in doing so.
-Your continuing efforts toward improving the quality of their lives make a real difference, and our members are grateful.
-In this statement, I will list several specific goals that we hope this committee will pursue for FY 2012 on behalf of current and past enlisted members and their families.
+For more than 50 years, the Air Force Sergeants Association has proudly represented active duty, guard, reserve, retired, and veteran enlisted Air Force members and their families.
+Your continuing effort toward improving the quality of their lives has made a real difference and our members are grateful.
+In this statement, I have listed several specific goals that we hope this committee will pursue for FY 2013 on behalf of current and past enlisted members and their families.
 The content of this statement reflects the views of our members as they have communicated them to us.
 As always, we are prepared to present more details and to discuss these issues with your staffs.

 How a nation fulfills its obligations to those who serve reflects its greatness.
 Since 1973 with the inception of the all volunteer force, we have continued to meet our objectives in recruiting.
 It is evident that today’s treatment of the military influences our ability to recruit future service members, since a significant percentage of those wearing the uniform today come from of military families.